 Book Recommendations & Other Musings

 by Carol Tuttle

-What will your book group read in 2018?
+What will your book group read ?

 I think of book club participants as social readers.
 Unless you are reading aloud to someone (one of the joys of sharing time with children!), the act of reading is a solitary one.
 You savor the words, live the plot in your head, and love the characters in your heart.
 But you become a social reader when you take that solitary experience and share it with another person.
 Sharing can be in the form of a simple conversation with a fellow reader, but is often in a book discussion setting.